Skip site navigation (1)Skip section navigation (2)

 Command-Line Build Tool Generators

-them, one must launch CMake from a command-line prompt whose environ-
+one must launch CMake from a command-line prompt whose environment is al-

 Makefile Generators